Effects of economic integration

-Properties

-Economic integration requires a lot of coherence of the policies (customs, tax, financial, social policies, and entity registration) applied in integrated states.
-Economic parameters (domestic savings rate, tax rates, etc.) are striving to one single multitude.
-Coherence policy finally leads to equal multi-dimensional economic space within integrated area.
-At the same time, it is very similar to the process of mixing differently coloured liquids in a retort: coherence leads to one final colour in a retort.

-Successful implementation needs permanency of economic integration stages applied to unified states (free trade area, customs union, economic union, political union).
-Otherwise, integration process stagnates, finally leading to termination of economic unions (Belgium-Luxemburg Union).
+Reallocation of labor and capital

-Economic integration leads to Pareto-reallocation of the factors (labor and capital) which move towards their better exploitation.
-Labor moves to area of higher wages, while capital - to area with higher returns.
+Economic integration leads to reallocation of the factors (labor and capital) which move towards their better exploitation.
+Labor moves to area of higher wages (global labor arbitrage, human capital flight), while capital - to area with higher returns (capital outflow).
 It was found that the pair of the value added of sectors and labor disperse within a region in the same way as heat or gas in a space.
 Domestic saving rates in the member states of economically integrated region strive to the one and same magnitude, described by the coherence policy of economic blocks.
 At the same time, practical observation shows that this phenomenon is taking place before formal creation of economic unions.

 Formulation of economic integration theory has been initiated by Jacob Viner who described trade creation and trade diversion effects caused by economic integration.
 They actually mean a change in direction of interregional trade flows respectively caused by the change of tariffs within and outside economic union.
 The dynamics of trade creation and diversion effects was mathematically described by R.T.Dalimov.
 The finding shows that trade flow (an output moving from region to region) may be described by Navier-Stoxes equation, with the goods flow caused by the price difference - quite similar to gas or liquid moving under pressure difference.

+Economic growth and productivity

 Economic integration of states leads to the creation of the terms of trade.
 Economic union of states obtains more privileged position in trade negotiations.

-Economic integration benefits (growth of economy, specifically the GDP; raise of productivity) depend on the level of development as well as a scale of unifying states.
-For instance, if there are two states being economically integrated, than the larger is the size of economy the less it receives from integration and vice versa (observed empirically).
+Economic integration benefits (growth of per capita income and productivity) depend on the level of development as well as a scale of unifying states.
+For instance, if there are two states being economically integrated, then the larger the size of the economy is, the less it benefits from integration and vice versa (observed empirically).
 The same principle is observed regarding the level of development of integrating states, although it is not as clear as the firstly mentioned principle.
 Productivity in the unified area is increased.
 Remarkably, it is increased more in less developed states, and vice versa (Dalimov, 2008), i.e. according to the principle observed in practice.